IR-2016-119, September 2, 2016

 In addition, the IRS recently issued instructions to tax professionals on how to monitor their PTIN activity.

-Tax professionals should review Publication 4557, Safeguarding Taxpayer Data, a Guide for Your Business, which provides a checklist to help safeguard taxpayer information and enhance office security.
+Tax professionals should review Publication 4557, Safeguarding Taxpayer Data, a Guide for Your Business (PDF), which provides a checklist to help safeguard taxpayer information and enhance office security.
 Also, practitioners should review Data Breach Information for Tax Professionals for information on what action they should take if they do become victims.